graphprotocol/graph-node/docs/multiple-databases.md

 ## Configuring Multiple Databases

-The `[store]` section must always have a primary store configured, which must be called `primary`.
-Each store can have additional read replicas that are used for responding to queries.
+The `[store]` section must always have a primary shard configured, which must be called `primary`.
+Each shard can have additional read replicas that are used for responding to queries.
 Only queries are processed by read replicas.
 Indexing and block ingestion will always use the main database.

-Any number of additional stores, with their own read replicas, can also be configured.
+Any number of additional shards, with their own read replicas, can also be configured.
 When read replicas are used, query traffic is split between the main database and the replicas according to their weights.
-In the example below, for the primary store, no queries will be sent to the main database, and the replicas will receive 50% of the traffic each.
-In the `vip` store, 50% of the traffic go to the main database, and 50% to the replica.
+In the example below, for the primary shard, no queries will be sent to the main database, and the replicas will receive 50% of the traffic each.
+In the `vip` shard, 50% of the traffic goes to the main database, and 50% to the replica.

 ```toml
 [store]